The Narcs

-The Narcs are an award winning New Zealand band, that formed in 1980 in Christchurch, New Zealand, by bassist Tony Waine, drummer Bob Ogilvie and guitarist Garth Sinclair – departed/replaced by Australian guitarist/singer songwriter Andrew/Andy Dickson.
+The Narcs are an award-winning New Zealand band, that formed in 1980 in Christchurch, New Zealand, by bassist Tony Waine, drummer Bob Ogilvie and guitarist Garth Sinclair, who was replaced by Australian guitarist/singer songwriter Andrew Dickson.

 Christchurch remained the band's base with a series of resident club and pub gigs building their following.
 Touring had become a regular event for The Narcs by 1981, and the pressures of the road contributed to Bob Ogilvie leaving – being replaced by Steve Clarkson on drums in 1982.
 Keyboardist Liam Ryan became a full-time Narc in 1983.

 The band pursued a management deal with Mike Chunn, and signed a record deal with CBS Records.

 During a retreat at a commune the band wrote most of the songs for their debut album, Great Divide.
 The single, "Heart and Soul", peaked at No. 4 on the NZ charts.
 At the 1984 New Zealand Music Awards, the band won 3 awards and the album achieved gold disc status.

 The band worked in both NZ and Australia, recording a total of four albums and playing alongside such acts as Midnight Oil, Split Enz, Elton John and Queen.

 The band reformed in 2016 with ex-DD Smash drummer Peter Warren and Rikki Morris of The Crocodiles and have continued to play live and record music since then.
 In 2018, the band released new single 'Summerhill Stone'.